Iain Lees-Galloway: Dismissal

 On 22 July 2020 Lees-Galloway was dismissed from his immigration, workplace relations and ACC ministerial portfolios by Prime Minister Jacinda Ardern after admitting an inappropriate but consensual relationship with a person working in one of his agencies.
 Prime Minister Ardern dismissed Lees-Galloway after receiving information from Opposition Leader Judith Collins, stating that she had lost confidence in him for "improperly using his position of power."
 Additionally, there was an official probe into his spending, though this did not find anything inappropriate.

 Lees-Galloway issued a statement admitting that he had acted "completely inappropriately" in his position and could not continue as a minister.
 He also apologised to the Prime Minister and his family "for letting them down".
 Lees-Galloway kept a generally low profile after the demotion, apart from going to Parliament to give his valedictory speech.

 Lees-Galloway did not stand at the 2020 election.
 Tangi Utikere, the deputy mayor of Palmerston North, replaced Lees-Galloway as the Labour Party candidate for the Palmerston North electorate, and won the electorate.

 On 29 September 2020, Lees-Galloway was granted retention of the title "The Honourable" for life, in recognition of his term as a member of the Executive Council.

 Career after Parliament

 After leaving Parliament, Lees-Galloway took up a temporary role as lead organiser for the New Zealand Nurses Organisation.
 He also started a business venture called Here’s Good, which would provide information about and promotion for businesses and aid in donating to good causes.
+On 9 June 2024, he announced on LinkedIn that he had joined the Opportunities Party (TOP) earlier in the year, but did not plan to stand as a candidate.
+By 2025 he had been appointed the party's general manager.
+TOP has been leaderless since 2023.
+In August 2025 Lees-Galloway advertised the role as party leader on employment website Seek.

 Personal life

-Lees-Galloway is married to kindergarten teacher Claire; the couple have three children.
+Lees-Galloway is married to intermediate teacher Clare; the couple have three children.